microsoft/fluentui/packages/react-popover/Spec.md

 ### v0

-> TODO Discuss: v0 autoFocus -> only used in app-profile-card

 - No more `autoFocus` for scenarios without `trapFocus`.
 Users should handle this scenario manually.
 - No more `tabbableTrigger`.
 Users can do this with their own trigger element.
 - No `PopoverOverlay` props, v0 duplicated props from `Popover` to `PopoverOverlay`, all props should be declared on converged `Popover`.